Deutsch4534/brightblock-oam/README.md

 ## Purpose

 A market place for art where artists and art lovers can trade directly in a middle man free environment and in a community that supports artists and creators.
-This is a decentralised e-commerce application that uses unique properties of public blockchains to establish provenance of artwork.
+We are a decentralised marketplace application built on top of the blockstack eco system.

-By establishing provenance certificates of authenticity can be issued to artists and collectors.
-This then allows our key objective of being able to pay residuals to artists and galleries on subsequent sales of artworks.
+We establish provenance of artwork using the most secure and robust public blockchain available - Bitcoin.
+Certificates of authenticity are then be generated using intuitive tools and display the artwork, the bitcoin registration transaction and the artists public key for donations.
+Our focus is on making the online art world fairer for artists and art lovers.
+One way in which we intend to do this is to use the provenance chain we set up to facilitate residual payments to artists on secondary sales of their artwork.